BressOne/spb_be/README.md

 ## Installation

-To install dependencies, run the following command:
+- To install dependencies, run the following command: `yarn`

-`bash yarn`

-Paste your MongoDB connections tring to the `.env` file, save.
+- Paste your MongoDB connections tring to the `.env` file, save

-To start the application in development mode with nodemon, use:

-`bash yarn dev`

-Or dev build with `yarn build` and `yarn start` commands.
+- To start the application in development mode with nodemon, use: `yarn dev` Or dev build with `yarn build` and `yarn start` commands.
 The app will appear on localhost:3001 by default.
 Another way to run setup - simply build a docker image out of provided Dockerfile
+- if you are using default `.env` file - hit `/demo` route so it'll propagate your db with demo data, but what is more important: you will have user with username 'admin' and password 'admin' to login.
+- the best way to use the API is to clone and install https://github.com/BressOne/spb_fe

+Happy explore!

 ## Environment